ImanFakih/imansrecpies/content/post/2023-02-19-red-chili-with-chicken-and-corn/index.md

 (2) Add garlic and spices and stir until fragrant for around one minute.

-(3) Add tomatoes and salt.
+(3) Add tomatoes, water, and salt.
 Once they reach a simmer, add in beans and corn.
 Cook for 5 minutes.

 (4) Add chicken and cook for another 10 minutes.